reluctantMessiah/iOSkeyboard/README.md

 # iOSkeyboard

-This keyboard was a school project.
-It was designed for someone who could type with only one hand and with rough movements.
+This keyboard was a school project for the University of Michigan's Software Engineering course.
+The client had several accessibility requirements, including the ability to easily type with one hand and with as few keystrokes as possible.
 This project was my first time writing in Swift, and my first iOS project.
-To try out the keyboard, run the project in XCode.
-In the simulator, install the keyboard named "KeyPad" in general settings menu.

 ### Typing
 <img src="list.gif"/>